15 Subtle Signs You Have Anger Issues, Even If You Think You Don’t

 Getty Images/iStockphoto

-1. You’re constantly irritated by little things.
+1. You’re constantly irritated by little things that don’t even matter.

 Envato Elements